Breaking News

 The New Jersey Republican has been missing in action since March 5, has so far missed 88 House votes, and hasn’t been seen in Washington for more than 75 days.
 But residents in Kean’s affluent suburban hometown of Westfield claim that the lawmaker isn’t home, either.

-Three neighbors that spoke to NOTUS’s Jose Pagliery said that the lawmaker’s two-story Tudor-style house has been dark for weeks.
-Further still, Kean’s wife is nowhere to be found: local residents said they couldn’t recall the last time they saw Mrs. Kean walking the family dog, or the last time her car was parked in the driveway.
+Three neighbors who spoke to NOTUS’s Jose Pagliery said that the lawmaker’s two-story Tudor-style house has been dark for weeks.
+Further still, Kean’s wife is nowhere to be found: Local residents said they couldn’t recall the last time they saw Mrs. Kean walking the family dog, or the last time her car was parked in the driveway.

 Pagliery reported that a lone black Ford F-150 sat outside of Kean’s home, coated in yellow pollen.
 No one answered the two Reolink digital doorbells when Pagliery rang.